MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/reporting-services-management-pack-monitoring-configuration.md

 Creating a new management pack for storing overrides has the following advantages:

-- When you create a management pack for the purpose of storing customized settings for a sealed management pack, it's helpful to base the name of the new management pack on the name of the management pack you're customizing; for example, **Microsoft SQL Server Reporting Services Overrides**.
+- When you create a management pack for storing customized settings for a sealed management pack, it's helpful to base the name of the new management pack on the name of the management pack you're customizing; for example, **Microsoft SQL Server Reporting Services Overrides**.

 - Creating a new management pack for storing customizations of each sealed management pack makes it easier to export the customizations from a test environment to a production environment.
 It also makes it easier to delete a management pack because you must delete any dependencies before you can delete a management pack.
 If customizations for all management packs are saved in the Default Management Pack and you need to delete a single management pack, you must delete the default management pack first, which also deletes customizations for other management packs.